OpenDSA/OpenDSA/RST/en/RecurTutor2/BinaryTreeRecTrv.rst

 When writing a recursive method to solve a problem that requires traversing a binary tree, we want to make sure that we are visiting "exactly" the required nodes (no more and no less).

-Recall that for any recursive function you should learn two skills :
+Recall that for any recursive function you should learn two skills:

  #.
 Formulate the base case and its action.
  #.
 Formulate the recursive case and its action.